Cell Division

 - Purpose: formation of gametes (sperm and egg cells) for sexual reproduction

-- Two successive divisions: Meiosis I (separates homologous pairs) + Meiosis II (separates sister chromatids)
+- Consists of two successive divisions: Meiosis I (reduction division) + Meiosis II (equatorial division)

-- Crossing over occurs during Prophase I — homologous chromosomes exchange segments, creating genetic variation
+- Crossing over occurs during Prophase I — homologous chromosomes exchange genetic segments, creating genetic variation

 Meiosis Result